 Rheology profiling methods for electronic materials

 - Zero-shear viscosity: A special case of viscosity – the viscosity of the paste when exposed to stresses below the yield stress.
-Zero-shear viscosity is a key determinant of creep, sag and slump resistance and suspension stability.
+Zero-shear viscosity is a crucial determinant of creep, sag and slump resistance and suspension stability.

 Rheology of Anode and Cathode Pastes and Slurries